 Your surgeon will make a surgical cut in your lower belly.
 The cut will go from below the belly button to just above the penis.
 The prostate gland is removed through this cut.

 The surgeon removes only the inner part of the prostate gland.
 The outer part is left behind.
-The process is similar to scooping out the inside of an orange.
+The process is similar to scooping out the inside of an orange and leaving the peel intact.
 After removing part of your prostate, the surgeon will close the outer shell of the prostate with stitches.
 A drain may be left in your belly to help remove extra fluids after surgery.

 An enlarged prostate can cause problems with urinating.
 This can lead to urinary tract infections.
 Taking out part of the prostate gland can often make these symptoms better.
-Before you have surgery, your doctor may tell you some changes you can make in how you eat or drink.
+Before you have surgery, your health care provider may tell you some changes you can make in how you eat or drink.
 You may also be asked to try taking medicine.

 Prostate removal can be done in many different ways.
 The kind of procedure you will have depends on the size of the prostate and what caused your prostate to grow.
 Open simple prostatectomy is often used when the prostate is too large for less invasive surgery.
 This means that the prostate weighs 100 grams or more.
 However, this method does not treat prostate cancer.
 Radical prostatectomy may be needed for cancer.